 Education and Experience

 An advanced degree in Energy/Environmental Science, International Relations, Public Administration or a related field and 5-7 years of professional experience is required.
 Coursework in economics is very helpful.
 Knowledge of the nonprofit or association environment is desirable.
 Knowledge and/or experience with USAID and USG regulations and procedures highly desirable.
-Language proficiency in geographically-relevant regions preferred.
+Language proficiency in Russian, French, or Spanish is desirable.

 Salary will be commensurate with experience and qualifications.
 The organization offers a generous benefits package.